Roland West, Loner by Theresa Linden

 Theresa Linden is an amazing talent in Catholic teen fiction.
 The ease with which she draws the reader into each scene, with outstanding descriptions and her ability to capture the heart and soul of the tough Jarret West, make Standing Strong her most powerful and gripping book yet.
 I devoured this novel, needing to find out what happened next.

-8 Notes to a Nobody by Cynthia T. Toney
+3 Things to Forget by Cynthia T. Toney

 A Single Bead by Stephanie Engelman

 This is a beautiful young adult novel that centers around a family in need and a special rosary that affects the lives around them.
 This engaging story touches on very real and difficult issues such as loss and depression while focusing on the power of prayer and the importance of family.
 I was intrigued with the main character, Katelyn, and how she was influenced not only by the crisis of faith in her own personal family but also by the very strong beliefs held by her large, extended family.
 The journey that Katelyn is thrown into surrounding her grandmother’s rosary is mysterious, thought-provoking, and moving.
 What a joyful message for anyone, that our prayers can be so powerful and life-changing.
 A Single Bead would make a wonderful Confirmation gift.

 The Shadow of the Bear by Regina Doman